nemoelguedes/gerador-de-palpites/README.md

-# Gerador de Palpites para a Copa de 2022
+# Results Generator to the 2022 World Cup.

 This project was developed to generate results from games of the 2022 world cup.